 Medication for Alcoholism

-Many treatment programs also offer medication to help ease withdrawal symptoms and reduce cravings in recovering alcoholics.
+Many alcohol rehab treatment programs also offer medication to help ease withdrawal symptoms and reduce cravings in recovering alcoholics.
 One of the most common of these medications is Naltrexone.

 Naltrexone was created to black the opioid receptors in a person’s brain so that they wouldn’t experience a euphoric ‘high’ from taking prescription opiates and heroin.
 It was later discovered that the medication was also useful in counteracting an alcoholic’s cravings for alcohol.
 It has been proven to help people drink less or quit drinking entirely.
 It is also available in the form of a long-lasting injection called Vivitrol that allows the medication to stay in a user’s bloodstream without the need for daily oral dosages.